Nikon D750 vs YI M1

 Studio photographers will appreciate that the Nikon D750 (unlike the M1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D750 and the M1 are recent models that are part of the current product line-up.
-The D750 replaced the earlier Nikon D700, while the M1 does not have a direct predecessor.
+The M1 is a recent model that features in the current product line-up of YI.
+In contrast, the D750 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and YI websites.

 So how do things add up?
 Is the Nikon D750 better than the YI M1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.